How to listen to TMS abroad

 This article is here to help those of us who are not in Blighty for the Test, but still want to follow the action by listening to TMS.

 Until recently, all you needed was a cheap VPN and an internet connection to watch iPlayer and/or listen to its radio stations while overseas.
-Even Aggers himself tweeted out a link to TunnelBear to help those stranded overseas tune into Test Match Special.
+Even Aggers himself tweeted out a link to TunnelBear to help those of us stranded overseas.
 However, times have changed and the Beeb has got stricter with people using VPNs to access its content.

 But, fear not.
 Below we’ll guide you through the steps you need to follow in order to listen to TMS (while you’re abroad) again.